 No. We have a grading system, which consists of twelve Student Grades, after which follow four Technician Grades and four Practician Grades.
 Grades nine and ten are considered Grandmaster Grades.
 Each grade has a specific program that is standardized worldwide, meaning that if you attain the fourth SG in Toronto and move to L.A., San Francisco, Houston, Paris, Berlin or Cairo (to name but a few), you could pick up your training where you left off.
 At WingTsun™ Toronto, we have had students continue their training from Germany, Austria, UK, France, Italy, Hungary, Iran and the USA.

 The workout is incorporated in our technique training.
 Take a look at a typical martial arts class - of 90 minutes (if not 60), the first 30 are spent on warm-ups, and muscle-building exercises; the next 30 on Katas (forms - a sequence of stylized movements) and the last 30 on partner drills.
 At WingTsun™ Toronto, all 90 minutes are spent on learning the techniques under the supervision and guidance of the WingTsun™-Instructor.
 This means we spend 200% more time on self-defense training than other martial art schools, yet still get a workout!!!

 The price structure offered at WingTsun™ Toronto is very flexible.
 All in all we offer 14 (!) different payment options: you can pay month-to-month, every three months, six months or for a full year at once.
 We even offer a pay-per-class option!
-Try out a free class; we will give you a hardcopy of the tuition options.
+Come participate in an introductory trial class; we will give you a hardcopy of the tuition options.